Rameshwarbhagwat/Online-marketplace/README.md

-# 🛒 LocalMart – Empowering Local Businesses Online
+# 🛒 Online Marketplace – Empowering Local Businesses Online

-**LocalMart** is a feature-rich online marketplace built using **Flask (Python)**, designed to empower local businesses with a digital storefront.
+**Online Marketplace** is a feature-rich online marketplace built using **Flask (Python)**, designed to empower local businesses with a digital storefront.
 It connects local sellers with customers through a user-friendly web interface and provides essential tools for managing products, carts, discounts, and purchases.

 ---